Supporting Our Communties

 The Silver Fern Farms Hawke’s Bay Farmer of the Year Award finds, promotes, and celebrates excellence in farming in the region.
 The competition picks out Hawke’s Bay’s talented farmers and promotes their passion and commitment to producing inspirational food.

-In supporting the Silver Fern Farms Hawke’s Bay Farmer of the Year Award, we are recognising excellence, giving feedback, and investing in our farmers’ long-term future, a key to our sustainability.
+In supporting the Silver Fern Farms Hawke’s Bay Farmer of the Year Award, we are recognising excellence, giving feedback, and investing in our farmers’ long-term future, a key to the sustainability of our co-operative.